Core Module Information

 Prerequisites

-Students should have an understanding of core introductory criminological theories and concepts (e.g. Anomie, Control Theory, Strain Theory, Labelling theory, Radical Criminologies, and Governmentality), and experience of applying them critically to make sense of real-world contexts and phenomena (e.g. essays, literature reviews, briefing reports).
+Requisites: AND Pre-requisite: Students should have an understanding of core introductory criminological theories and concepts (e.g. Anomie, Control Theory, Strain Theory, Labelling theory, Radical Criminologies, and Governmentality), and experience of applying them critically to make sense of real-world contexts and phenomena (e.g. essays, literature reviews, briefing reports).
+AND Pre-requisite: [Module SSC07104] Introduction to Criminology

 Description of module content:

-This research-led module will introduce students to the sociological and criminological study of cybercrime and cybersecurity.
-After exploring the internet’s transformation of society and crime, the module will introduce students to different categories of cybercrime (computer targeted crime, computer-enabled crime, and computer content crime).
-It will then examine online safety and cybersecurity, the transformation of victimization, cybercrime and gender, and policing cybercrime.
-Each week students will critically consider how useful different criminological theories and research methods are for understanding cybercrime.
-The module will also introduce the ‘rapid evidence review’ as a form of assessment.
-In doing so, it introduces students to one way policy comes to be evidence informed, as well as the limits of that approach.
-It is important to note that this course is not technical in nature and knowledge of computing is not a prerequisite.
+This research-led module will introduce you to the sociological and criminological study of cybercrime and cybersecurity.
+After exploring the internet?s transformation of society and crime, you will learn about different categories of cybercrime (computer targeted crime, computer-enabled crime, and computer content crime).
+You will then examine online safety and cybersecurity, the transformation of victimization, cybercrime and gender, and policing cybercrime.
+Each week you will critically consider how useful different criminological theories and research methods are for understanding cybercrime.
+You will also be introduced the ‘rapid evidence review' as a form of assessment.
+In doing so, you will learn about one of the ways policy is informed, as well as the limits of that approach.
+It is important to note that this course is not technical in nature and no knowledge of computing or cybercrime is required.
+Don't be put off if you are not 'techy'.
+On the contrary, this module could be perfect for you.

 Learning Outcomes for module: